I have decided to create a subscription for my volatility trading strategy.

 If the strategy continues to deliver strong returns, then there may be reason to increase the price so long as the returns bear it out.

-Can a conservative risk signal be provided for those who might not be able to tolerate a 25% drawdown?
+Can a modified strategy be provided for those who might not be able to tolerate a 25% drawdown?

 Can’t XIV have a termination event?